Supracentrality Analysis of Temporal Networks with Directed Interlayer Coupling: Discussion

 \section{Discussion}

-We have presented a supracentrality framework to study how the importances of nodes in a temporal network change over time.
+We presented a supracentrality framework to study how the importances of nodes in a temporal network change over time.
 Our approach involves representing a temporal sequence of networks as time layers in a multiplex network and using the strength and topology of coupling between time layers to tune centrality trajectories.
 A key feature of our approach is that it simultaneously yields the centralities of all nodes at all times by computing the dominant right eigenvector of a supracentrality matrix.

-Inspired by ideas from probability theory, we examined three types of eigenvector-based supracentralities: \begin{enumerate} \item[(i)] the joint centrality for a node-layer pair $(i,t)$; this captures the combined importance of node $i$ and time layer $t$; \item[(ii)] the marginal centrality of node $i$ or time $t$; these captures separate importances of a node or time layer; and \item[(iii)] the conditional centrality of a node $i$ at time $t$; this captures the importance of a node relative only to other nodes at that particular time. \end{enumerate}
+Inspired by ideas from probability theory, we examined three types of eigenvector-based supracentralities: \begin{enumerate} \item[(i)] the joint centrality for a node-layer pair $(i,t)$; this captures the combined importance of node $i$ and time layer $t$; \item[(ii)] the marginal centrality of node $i$ or time $t$; these captures separate importances of a node or a time layer; and \item[(iii)] the conditional centrality of a node $i$ at time $t$; this captures the importance of a node relative only to other nodes at that particular time. \end{enumerate}

-Because our approach involves analyzing the dominant eigenvector of a centrality matrix, it generalizes eigenvector-based centralities --- such as PageRank, hub and authority centralities, and (vanilla) eigenvector centrality --- from network analysis of graphs.
-Naturally, it is desirable to extend supracentralities for the analysis of networks that are both temporal and multiplex \cite{kivela2014}.
-Another important generalization of centrality analysis is to study continuous-time temporal networks and streaming network data \cite{Grindrod_Higham_2014,walid2018}, and it would be insightful to extend our supracentrality framework to such situations.
+Because our approach involves analyzing the dominant eigenvector of a centrality matrix, it generalizes eigenvector-based centralities, such as PageRank, hub and authority centralities, and (vanilla) eigenvector centrality.
+Naturally, it is desirable to extend supracentralities to analyze networks that are both temporal and multiplex \cite{kivela2014}.
+Another important generalization of centrality analysis is the study of continuous-time temporal networks and streaming network data \cite{Grindrod_Higham_2014,walid2018}, and it would be insightful to extend supracentralities to such situations.